Qualcomm’s Dean Brenner explains 5G spectrum and the ‘game changer’ DSS

 Understanding cellular technology begins with one key piece of information: Cell phones, personal hotspot pucks, and other cellular devices are all sophisticated two-way radios, such that each new generation (2G, 3G, 4G, 5G) adds additional ways to speed up the radio communications between your device and nearby towers.
-One way to boost speeds is to send more complex signals on a given radio frequency; another is to add more frequencies — more radio spectrum — so more signals can be sent at once.
+One way to boost speeds is to send more complex signals on a given radio frequency, another is to add more frequencies — more radio spectrum — so more signals can be sent at once.

-Because spectrum has become a major topic in the 5G era, we wanted to demystify the topic for readers by talking with an expert in the field.
+Because spectrum has become a major topic in the 5G era, we wanted to demystify it for readers by talking with an expert in the field.
 We spoke with Qualcomm senior VP of Spectrum Strategy and Technology Policy Dean Brenner, who has been a key advocate for improving cellular spectrum availability across the world.

-Here’s a transcript of our interview, which has been lightly edited for clarity and flow.
+Here’s a transcript of our interview that has been lightly edited for clarity and flow.

 VentureBeat: Wireless engineers understand spectrum, but most end users have no idea what it is or why it matters.
 Could you provide a quick explanation of the concept for readers?